 What are some of the bad and ugly moments?

 In all our efforts in championing the priesthood of all believers, summed up with the practicality of placing the Scriptures in the hands of all people for their own personal reading and interpretation, we have to consider how this has led to the thousands of denominations and church splinter groups worldwide.
-Matter of fact, in the 20th century, one might say continued and rapid splintering was foundational within the Protestant evangelical movement.
+Matter of fact, in the 20th century, one might say this continued and rapid splintering was foundational within the Protestant evangelical movement.
 Each new group had finally figured out what was the truest and most biblical version of Christianity as God had originally designed.
 Each one believed they inched ever closer to what we find in the book of Acts and the rest of the New Testament.

 I know, I used to believe this.
 It was/is a bit naive.
 Somehow we knew better than 1900 years of Christians before us.